-We've looked at handful of free PDF tools and compared their features to what you'd find in paid PDF editors.
-These are the best free PDF editors we've come across.
+We've tried and used half-a-dozen free PDF editors and compared them to the best paid PDF editors.
+We think these are the best free PDF editors you can get.

 What are the best free PDF editors?